 Understanding Motivational Enhancement Therapy (MET)

-Motivational Enhancement Therapy (MET) is an intervention and counseling approach specifically designed to evoke internally motivated change.
-MET is often combined with other forms of counseling for addicted people, such as the 12-Step treatment method.
+Motivational enhancement therapy (MET) is an intervention and counseling approach specifically designed to evoke internally motivated change.
+MET is often combined with other forms of counseling for those struggling with a substance use disorder (SUD) , such as the 12-Step treatment method.

 When someone checks into a drug rehab center, they are evaluated to determine their treatment needs.
 Physicians typically monitor a patient’s vital signs and the body’s changes during withdrawal from the drug.
 MET therapists then work with patients to help change their thoughts and behaviors related to drug use.